hj-n/zadu/docs/guides/many-projections.md

 - requested and effective workers;
 - why a requested strategy was limited;
 - original-resource reuse;
-- aggregate and per-embedding timings;
+- aggregate and per-projection timings;
 - provider-native batch width; and
 - the planned collection peak.